 Not only does mat board separate the artwork from the glass or acrylic glazing by providing a barrier to protect and preserve it, it also provides an aesthetically pleasing border.
-Mat boards are most commonly in shades of white or cream, but they are available in a variety of colors such as rich hues and pastels to complement a variety of art.
+Mat boards are most commonly in shades of white or cream, but you can get them in a variety of rich hues and pastels to complement a variety of art.

 - Where It Belongs

 Mat board sits just below the glazing in the framing package and on top of the artwork or photograph itself.
-It features a cutout, often rectangular but sometimes circular or other shapes, to display the artwork underneath it.
+It features a cutout, or mat window opening, to display the artwork underneath it.
+The cutout is often rectangular but sometimes circular or other shapes.

 - Mat Board Materials

-Mat board is made with a number of different materials, all affecting its archival abilities.
+Mat board can be constructed from a number of different materials, all affecting the mat’s archival abilities.
 Some archival mat board is made of cotton rag, but have wood-based face papers; other cotton rag mat board features no face papers, providing museum-quality protection.
-Materials also include alpha-cellulose, a processed paper-based material that is considered archival but not museum quality, and wood pulp, which is suited for temporary framing.
+Materials also include alpha-cellulose, a processed paper-based material that is considered archival but not museum quality, and wood pulp, which is suitable for temporary framing.